BulbulMohanty/github-practice/README.md

 # Starter Web Project
-some text related to starter.
+some text related to starter 1

 ## Introduction
-some text related to introduction.
+some text related to introduction 1

 ## Purpose
-some text related to purpose
+some text related to purpose 1

 ## Deployment
-some text related to deployment
+some text related to deployment 1

 ## How to contribute
-some text related to contribution
+some text related to contribution 1